 A system profile has the following sections:

-The ID and name of the system.
+The picture, name, and description of the system.

 Any custom fields that users have created, along with their values for this system.